Ije-le/llm-playground/README.md

 I count approximately **101** trees in this image.

-I find it easy to believe this response because I am familiar with the environment, but it is difficult to verify based on the image I provided, so I tried witih a second image: llm -m gemini-2.5-flash "How many humans, tables and chairs are in this image?" -a 2021FOI.jpg The response from LLM said there are 4 humans, 6 tables and seven chairs.
+I find it easy to believe this response because I am familiar with the environment, but it is difficult to verify based on the image I provided, so I tried with a second image: llm -m gemini-2.5-flash "How many humans, tables and chairs are in this image?" -a 2021FOI.jpg The response from LLM said there are 4 humans, 6 tables and seven chairs.
 That was incorrect.
 There are 4 humans, 4 chairs and 3 tables.
 I decided to break down the question into three, asking for the number of humans first, then chairs then tables.
 The response this time was accurate and even detailed in one instance: